olinjs/olinjs/lessons/09-clientside-frameworks/README.md

 Allows its views to update as the data changes.

 ####Highlight - Virtual DOM
 React works by creating a virtual DOM in pure JavaScript that acts as an intermediate representation of the DOM.
-This way, React is able to create a diff of your active DOM and your virtual DOM to decide which elements to change.
+This way, React is able to create a diff of your active DOM and your virtual DOM to decide which elements to change, thereby providing great rendering performance.

 ##Approaches to learning a framework
 As you almost certainly are aware, for any material (such as a framework) there are dozens of ways to learn a framework.
 A big part of the upcoming lab is learning a framework and presenting on what you found effective in learning that framework.
 There are a couple of approaches you can take to learning any new framework or library and we will be going over a few of them here.